pierml/pierml.github.io/_posts/2019-02-07-Python-usage-in-Power-BI.md

  > 2. Import data in PowerBI Desktop with Python
  > 3. Fonctionnality of pandas library for import
  > 4. Modify data in PowerBI Desktop with Python
- > 5. Fonctionnality of pandas library for modify
- > 6. Visualize data with Python

 tags: Python PowerBI
 image: assets/images/2019-02-07-python-usage-in-powerbi.jpg
 ---